 Couple these with adjustable legs and what you have is one of the most versatile wine fridges money can buy you.

-- Modern Design in Silver Color
+- Mini Bar Fridge with a Modern Design in Silver Color

 - Low Noise Level 42dB(A)